weizhoublue/github-action-test/README.md

 (10) auto generating changelog to /changelogs/***

-when tag or dispatch by manual , auto generate changelog by the label history PR between tags, then commit the pr , then auto approve it
+when tag or dispatch by manual , auto generate changelog by the related-label history PR between tags, then commit the pr to main branch , then auto approve it